 A letter from William King rights of Way officer confirms;

 “The stopping up was required to enable redevelopment under planning permission DC/1468 granted March 6th 1975 to be carried out for regrading and reclaiming derelict land.
 Planning records state it has been implemented with replacement footpath surfaced between March 1975 and June 1976 for purposes of discharging a fencing condition to the permission.
 The order states the council may as opposed to must, certify new construction before stopping up proceeds.
 Such a certificate cannot be found.
-In its absense it is likely the stopping up of the 188m section of John’s Lane would have occured at the time its alignment was interferred with for the prescribed redevelopment.
+In its abcense it is likely the stopping up of the 188m section of John’s Lane would have occurred at the time its alignment was interfered with for the prescribed redevelopment.
 I have no exact date of this.”

 Furthermore it is revealed that a 2006 modification order deleted the section of John’s Lane originally recorded on the Rowley Regis Definitive map.